-Register/Bits Title Function Indirect Register [4] Bits (15:0) DMA Buffer Address This register contains the low- order bits of the UNIBUS DM buffer address.
+Register/Bits Title Function Indirect Register [3] Bits (15:8) Suffix Character Indirect register [3] bits (15:8) is loaded with the type of suffix character to be appended at the end of the buffer.
+A zero value for this suffix character is interpreted as a "new line" command.
+A "new line" command is a carriage return followed by a line feed that is sent to the line printer.
+The carriage return precedes the line feed only if the automatic carriage insert bit (indirect register [6] bit (8)) is not active, that is, equal to one.
+If the suffix character count (indirect register [3] bits (7:0)) equals zero, then no suffix characters are sent.
+Indirect Register [3] Bits (7:0) Suffix Character Count The suffix character count register (indirect register [3] bits (7:0)) is loaded with the number of suffix characters to be appended at the end of the buffer.
+Indirect Register [4] Bits (15:0) DMA Buffer Address This register contains the low- order bits of the UNIBUS DM buffer address.
 The two high- order bits reside in the indirect register [6] bits (1:0).
-Indirect Register [5] Bits (15:0) DMA Character Count This register is loaded with the 16 bit DMA character count.
-Indirect Register [6] Bits (1:0) DMA Buffer Address (two most signifi- cant bits) Indirect register [6] bits (1:0) are loaded with the two most significant bits of the UNIBUS DMA buffer address.
-Indirect Register [6] Bits (7:2) Unused Bits Indirect Register [6] Bit (8) Automatic Carriage If the format control (line printer CSR bit (2)) equals one, and the automatic carriage insert bit is clear, the line printer automatically inserts a carriage return before a line feed or form feed.
-Carriage returns in the data stream preceding a line feed or form feed are stripped out if automatic carriage insert bit is active.
-Indirect Register [6] Bit (9) Form Feed/ Line Feed Convert If format control (line printer CSR bit (2)) equals one, and the form feed/line feed convert is clear, a form feed is translated into multiple line feeds to reach the next top of form.
+Indirect Register [5] Bits (15:0) DMA Character Count This register is loaded with the 16-bit DMA character count in 2's complement form.
+Indirect Register [6] Bits (1:0) DMA Buffer Address (two most signifi- cant bits) Indirect register [6] bits (1:0) are loaded with the two most significant bits of the UNIBUS DM/buffer address.
+Indirect Register [6] Bits (7:2) Unused Bits Indirect Register [6] Bit (8) Automatic Carriage If the format control (line printe CSR bit (2)) equals one, and the automatic carriage insert bit is clear, the line printer automatic cally inserts a carriage return before a line feed or form feed Carriage returns in the data stream preceding a line feed of form feed are stripped out if automatic carriage insert bit is active.